Home| Founder| Articles| Consultations| About OSFA

 in a state of co-operation with each other

-of harmony between man and nature, which in
+of harmony between humans and nature/Divine, which in

 turn fosters true growth in all the realms.